 You want to make sure to use keywords that buyers are searching for and that they’re engaged with.
 You’ll want to make sure there’s not too much competition.
 Keywords that are really going to help your listings stand out in search, as opposed to just being lost in the void of all of the thousands and thousands of Esty Listings that are out there.

 Marmalead’s search tool is designed to help you figure out which keywords are going to be best for your Esty Listings.

-Right now we’re heading into the fall season.
+Right now, we’re heading into the fall season.
 One of the things you might see on Etsy (more popular nowadays than you would in the other seasons) is fall t-shirts.
-So let’s start with just that.
+So, let’s start with just that.

-Check your keywords on Etsy
+Checking your keywords in Etsy